- Search The Registry

 - My Account

 *Charlie Sifford was born on this date in 1922.
 He was a Black professional golfer.

-Born in Charlotte, North Carolina, Charles Luther Sifford’s early exposure to golf came on the Carolina Country Club where he worked as a caddie.
-He earned 60 cents a day on the course, nearly of all of which went into the pocket of his mom to help keep the household going.
-He was a quick learner, however, and by the age of 13, he could shoot par.
+Born in Charlotte, North Carolina, Charles Luther Sifford’s early exposure to golf came at the Carolina Country Club, where he worked as a caddie.
+He earned 60 cents a day on the course, nearly all of which went into his mom's pocket to help keep the household going.
+He was a quick learner, however, and by age 13, he could shoot par.
 The Carolina Country Club owner, Sutton Alexander, and future PGA pro Clayton Heafner saw Sifford play and helped to teach him the game.

 In 1939, Alexander took the 17-year-old Sifford aside and told him it might be best if he left the caddie service and stayed away from the club.
 Sifford was hurt, but the worst blow came when he discovered the reason for his exile.
 "I had gotten too good, and the members didn't like it," he told the Atlanta Constitution.
 "Mr. Alexander was concerned about my physical well-being."

 The same year he broke into the major leagues, Robinson counseled Sifford on the golfer's quest to make it on the PGA tour.
 "He asked me if I was a quitter," Sifford later recounted.
 "He said, 'OK if you're not a quitter, go ahead and take the challenge.
 If you're a quitter, there's going to be a lot of obstacles you're going to have to go through to be successful in what you're trying to do.'
 I made up my mind I was going to do it.
 I just did it.
 Everything worked out perfect, I think."